"Math" behind solving a quadratic equation:

 beware Read carefully to fully understand what this theorem is saying.

-It mentions "multiple" roots . . . so, if a polynomial has a repeated root, each repetition of the root is counted.
+• The theorem mentions "multiple" roots . . . so, if a polynomial has a "repeated root", each repetition of the root is counted.

-It mentions "complex" roots . . . so, if a polynomial has a complex root, then the conjugate is also counted since complex roots come in conjugate pairs.
+• The theorem mentions "complex" roots . . . so, if a polynomial has a complex root, then the conjugate is also counted since complex roots come in "conjugate pairs".

 graphs may open upward